The 4 C’S of diamonds

 Unfortunately, not all diamonds are sourced from ethical providers.
 A very important part of Diamondport’s operation is the hand selection of all diamonds from ethical providers.
 It’s something we’re very proud – we only buy diamonds with a Kimberley certificate.
 The Kimberley Process Certification Scheme (KPCS) was established in 2003 to prevent “conflict diamonds” from entering the mainstream rough diamond market.
 The process was set up “to ensure that diamond purchases were not financing violence by rebel movements and their allies seeking to undermine legitimate governments.”
 It is a global issue, and something to be aware of purchasing these beautiful gems.

 So, if you’re looking to pop the question, do so with a beautiful custom-made diamond engagement ring.
-Enjoy convenient and free valet parking at Queens Plaza, then meet Ashley at the studio above the Queen Street Mall.
-There’s no rush, just plenty of opportunities to learn about diamonds from an expert and start the ball rolling on an incredible diamond engagement ring design.
+Our expert team of consultants will guide you through the process of finding the perfect diamond.
+There’s no rush, just plenty of opportunities to learn about diamonds from an expert and start the ball rolling on an incredible diamond engagement ring.

 Book an appointment online or call us on 07 3210 1011.